 Similar to the West, search engine optimization is one important pillar of your digital marketing plan.

-Considering that 80% Chinese consumers conduct intensive searches online (either on search engines, social media or e-commerce platforms) to learn about products or services, being visible on Baidu is very critical to capture targeted traffic to your website and ultimately generate sales.
+Considering that 80% of Chinese consumers conduct intensive searches online (either on search engines, social media, or e-commerce platforms) to learn about products or services, being visible on Baidu is very critical to capture targeted traffic to your website and ultimately generate sales.

 In China, Baidu holds the most market share.
 A myriad of smaller and vertical search engines like Google CN, Sogou, Soso, eTao, and Qihoo 360 exist – each caters to a specific target group.

 Knowing which China Search Engines to invest in and the right budget allocation makes all the difference in your search ROI.

 In addition, an integrated search engine strategy combines both China Search Engine Marketing (SEM PPC) and China Search Engine Optimization (SEO) is also important to your overall China Search Marketing ROI.

 Read here for advanced tactics to conquer Baidu